One step you may have overlooked was checking man fstab

 entries:

-Finally, you can experiment with various options in your /etc/fstab
+You can test/experiment with various options in your /etc/fstab

 entry without having to reboot: